my-flow/paypalimporter/README.md

 ## Building the extension
 1. `git clone git@github.com:my-flow/paypalimporter.git` creates a copy of the repository.
-2. `ant all` compiles the extension (and signs it if an applicable key pair is found).
+2. `ant build` compiles the extension.

 ## Signing the extension
 1. `ant genkeys` generates a passphrase-protected key pair.